UBC-CIC/electron-repulsion/README.md

 # High Level Architecture

 The overall cloud architecture can be summarized as follows.
+For an in-depth explanation of the frontend and backend stacks, refer to the [Architecture Deep Dive](docs/architecture.md).

 ![Architecture1](docs/images/overall_arch.png)